banana618859/vue-webpack-nwjs-project/README.md

 # build for production with minification
 npm run build

+# build for client app,you will see the folder 'releases' be added
+npm run dist

 # build for production and view the bundle analyzer report
 npm run build --report